KKSurendran06/amfoss-tasks/task-01/SOLUTION.md

 # End Part
 The final section proved to be uncomplicated as well.
 I merged all the '.txt' files using the 'cat * > finalcode.txt' command.
 Then, I decoded the Base64 encryption and obtained the following URL: "https://github.com/TheHuntsman4/TheFinalSpell".
 I cloned the repository using Visual Studio Code (by the way, I used VS Code for all four parts).
 I ran 'TheOneThatEndsItAll.py' in VS Code, captured a screenshot of my output, and attached it to this directory.

+#git commands I learned ->
+*git status - shows modified files
+*git innit - makes it as a git repository
+*git add . - adds all the files to commit
+*git commit -m "Example Message" - commits your content , a message can be added to display in the commit log *git push - pushes all the contents in the local branch to remote branch *git pull - merges all the contents  in the local branch from remote branch *git branch - lists all the branches present
+*git checkout <branch name> - switches from one branch to other branch *git clone <url> - copy's all the content from the hosted url *git log  - shows all the commits of the current branch *git checkout <branch-from-where-you-want-to-copy> example.txt - Copy a file from another branch to the current branch

+#terminal commands I learned ->
+*cd <directory_path> - Change the current working directory to a specified directory *ls - List files and directories in the current directory *mkdir <directory_name> - Create a new directory *rmdir <directory_name> - deletes an empty directory *touch <file.name> - Create a new file
+*nano <file_name> - Opens default text editor for editing or creating a file *cat <file_name> - Display the contents of a text file *mv <source_path> <destination_path> - Move or rename files and directories *rm <file_or_directory> - Remove files or directories *exit - exit terminal session
+*cp <source_path> <destination_path> - Copy files or directories from one location to another *cat * > finalcode.txt -  it will concatenate the content of all text files in the current directory and merges them into finalcode.txt
+*echo -n <Base64EncodedStringHere> | base64 -d  - decodes the base64 code